-In 2026, the CTET exam is expected to be held on 8 February.
+In 2026, the CTET exam was held on 7th and 8th February.
 It is crucial to be well-versed with the CTET syllabus and pattern in advance, so that you can absolutely aim for a strong score.
-This year, the syllabus for CTET test has slight changes to be perfectly aligned with the new NCERT syllabus as per CBSE.
-You must start your preparation early, make a study plan, follow it wholeheartedly, cover the complete syllabus, and attempt as many question papers as possible to ace the test.
-As there is no negative marking in CTET exam for 2026, it offers you a good chance to attempt every question.
+This year, the syllabus for the CTET test was slightly changed to be perfectly aligned with the new NCERT syllabus as per CBSE.
+For the next year, you must start your preparation early, make a study plan, follow it wholeheartedly, cover the complete syllabus, and attempt as many question papers as possible to ace the test.
+As there was no negative marking in the CTET exam for 2026, it offers you a good chance to attempt every question.

 In this blog, we have broken down the CTET syllabus, exam pattern, and all essential details for aspirants.
 As CTET is a crucial examination that qualifies you to teach in central government and many private schools across India, serving as a mandatory eligibility exam to become a teacher for classes 1 to 8, you can give it a thorough read.